ioccc-src/winner/1998/bas1/README.md

 unfinished beam in one corner) to the exit (the unfinished beam in the opposite corner) or vice versa.

-For maximum portability, `Bemazing` is not tied to any window system, but creates postscript.
+For maximum portability, `Bemazing` is not tied to any window system, but creates postscript output.
 The picture it makes will fit on either A4 or letter size paper.

-In addition, because postscript is rather verbose, `Bemazing` creates the postscript in gzip format, in order to save precious bits on your hard disk for the latest version of GNU Emacs (after all, you wouldn't want to use an editor without a psychoanalyze-pinhead function, now would you).
+In addition, because postscript is rather verbose, `Bemazing` creates the postscript in `gzip(1)` format, in order to save precious bits on your hard disk for the latest version of [GNU Emacs](https://www.gnu.org/software/emacs/) (after all, you wouldn't want to use an editor without a psychoanalyze-pinhead function, now would you).
 Again for maximum portability, `Bemazing` will take special care that the binary output will not contain any newline or return characters that may get weird treatment on systems that do not use the One True Line Separator.

 ### NOTES